Vikkigen/work-about-electronic-eyes/README.md

 ### Introduction
-It is used to simplify training cnn
-Consists of 2 services: frontend and administrator panel It uses React.js (for frontend) and Adonis.js (for backend)
+It is Consists of 2 services: frontend and administrator panel It uses React.js (for frontend) and Adonis.js (for backend)

 https://facebook.github.io/create-react-app/docs/adding-a-router